Maximize your storage space by turning a window bench seat into a useful storage compartment.

 Install Back Wall and Side Pieces

 After your base is installed, the side walls and back can be nailed in.
-Depending on what you plan to store in your DIY project may alter the type of wood you use.
+Depending on what you plan to store in your DIY project, this may alter the type of wood you use.
 You can use particle board or plywood sheets for additional cost.
-We used particle board on the bottom for easy toy storage but opted to a heavier wood on the sides.
-If you are planning on heavy use, you might want to switch to a plywood.

 Use a nail gun to secure the wood pieces on the front of the frame, sides and back of the frame.